codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 **Contiguous, bit[52]**
 A hint bit indicating that the translation table entry is one of a contiguous set or entries, that might be cached in a single TLB entry, see The Contiguous bit on page D4-1715.
-该 bit 用于指示 translation table entry 是否属于 contiguous set or entries
+该 bit 用于指示 translation table entry 是否属于 contiguous set or entries。

 **nG, bit[11]**
 The not global bit.
 Determines whether the TLB entry applies to all ASID values, or only to the current ASID value, see Global and process-specific translation table entries on page D4-1730.